 Keeping fire prevention tools like fire extinguishers and water hoses nearby is also a good idea in case of any emergencies that could use some quick action.

-The Home Insurance people is a team of home insurance experts.
+Harbord the Home Insurance people are a team of home insurance experts.
 Contact us today if you have any questions about fire insurance for your home, if you want more tips to protect your home from wildfires, or for additional resources for BC wildfire prevention and management.
 Our team would be happy to answer any questions you may have.